 (iii) Ad hoc study groups may be formed as needed to address localized seams issues or to perform targeted studies of particular areas, needs, or potential expansions and to ensure the coordinated reliability and efficiency of the systems.
 Under the direction of the Parties, study groups will formalize how activities will be implemented.
 Targeted studies will utilize the best available regional models for transmission and market efficiency analysis

 (iv) The Coordinated System Plan study will consider the identified issues reviewed by the JRPC and IPSAC for further evaluation of potential remedies consistent with the criteria of this Protocol and each Party’s criteria.
 Stakeholder input will be solicited for potential remedies to identified issues, which includes stakeholder and transmission developer proposals for Interregional Projects.
 The study scope developed under Section 9.3.7.2(b)(ii) will include the schedule for acceptance of such stakeholder Interregional Project proposals including supporting analyses that address issues identified in the JRPC solicitation.
+There shall be no requirement to select an Interregional Project, even if it meets evaluation criteria and benefits, and each Party shall provide the rationale behind each selection or non-selection decision.

 (v) The Parties will document the scope and assumptions including the process and schedule for the conduct of the study.
 The scope design will include, as appropriate, evaluation of the transmission system against the reliability criteria, operational performance criteria, economic performance criteria, and public policy needs applicable to each Party.